EntCollNet/BugFlow/modules/module_4/module_4E.md

 ## Exemplar Workflows:
 - Tutorials on photo stacking using the MacropodPro system and compound scope lenses can be found [here](https://macroscopicsolutions.com/video-tutorial-macropod-micro-kit/)
-- Video tutorial on Leica compound microscope use [here](https://drive.google.com/file/d/1_iJNClBLhJ1Mb-wcDVYUMnTqsJX4hIss/view?usp=sharing)
+- Video tutorial on high res images of slides using a Leica compound microscope [here](https://youtu.be/6wDZeBFj8Ho)

 ## Discussion:
 No discussion yet.
 Open an issue and reference this module to start discussion.